Application and Nomination Process: NAEYC Governing Board

 - Personal statement (2 pages maximum): how your knowledge, skills and abilities would contribute to NAEYC’s leadership at this point in time.

 - References: names and contact information of 3 professional references who will be asked to complete a brief electronic questionnaire as to your strengths as a potential Board candidate.
 Please note: Current NAEYC Governing Board or staff members may not serve as references.
 One reference should be your current employer or supervisor (if self-employed, most recent client).

 Members of the Nominating Committee review all submitted application materials and references.
-By mid-August, they identify a group of potential candidates who are invited to interview with the Committee in September at the NAEYC Headquarters.
-In 2017, the interviews (attendance is mandatory for consideration on the slate) will be held September 15-16.
-Interviews are held with 3-4 potential candidates interacting with each other as the Nominating Committee observes their interactions.
+By mid-August, they identify a group of potential candidates who are invited to interview with the Committee in September at NAEYC Headquarters.
+In 2018, the interviews (attendance is mandatory for consideration on the slate) will be held mid-September.
+Interviews are held with 3 or 4 potential candidates interacting with each other as the Nominating Committee observes their interactions.
 The process simulates to some extent the dynamics of group interaction characteristic of Board meetings.
 Based on the interviews, a proposed slate is identified.

 Determination of the slate

 After the group interviews are completed, the Nominating Committee determines its recommendations for the election slate.
 Two candidates will appear on the slate for each available position.
 All potential members of the proposed slate are required to submit to a criminal background check and sexual offender registry check by signing appropriate authorizations and consents.
 All potential members of the slate will be individually assessed, and decisions will be made with respect to Board membership based upon the totality of the candidate’s qualifications and the results of the background checks.
 See here for more information about the screening process.
 Once the background screenings have been successfully completed, the slate is presented to the Governing Board for its approval, and then presented to the membership for election.

 - Spring 2018: Applications and deadline information posted for submission by NAEYC members interested in being considered for Board service.